skalimoi/OpenBattlesim/README.md

 ## Notes

 This project is not going to be abandoned.
 If there is prolonged inactivity, that is because I'm working on large, specific features.
 Ask me about it if you're not sure!

+## Related projects

+A standalone map generator for OpenBattlesim is on the works.
+[Check it out!](https://github.com/skalimoi/OpenBTMapGen)